 Madness and Mutilation

-Clearly, that is no viable long-term strategy: Sooner or later all characters in Best Left Buried will end up either dead or dysfunctional … except if they gather enough riches to wave the adventuring life good-bye.
+Clearly, that is no viable long-term strategy: Sooner or later all characters in Best Left Buried will end up either dead or dysfunctional … except if they gather enough riches to wave the adventuring life good-bye in time, while they can still go on.

 heroes with a lowercase h